19Site/FBucket/README.md

 ```

 Config detial:
 -	portHttp - (number) port number for HTTP (default: 60080)
-- portHttps - (number) port number for HTTPS (default: 60443)
+- 	ortHttps - (number) port number for HTTPS (default: 60443)
 -	enableHttps - (boolean) is enable HTTPS server (default: true)
 -	sslKeyFile - (String) path to ssl key file (for HTTPS server) (default: path to a self-signed key)
 -	sslCertFile - (String) path to ssl cert file (for HTTPS server) (default: path to a self-signed cert)
 -	assetUrl - (String) a url that prepend to uploaded file (default: www.example.com)